DanJbk/Plenoxels/README.md

 A script that trains the model using the provided dataset.

 ### visulize_camera_and_grid.py
-Visualizes the camera position and orientation along with the voxel grid.
+Visualizes cameras position and orientation along with the voxel grid.

 ### visulize_grid.py
-Displays a 3D view of the voxel grid.
+Displays and saves a 3D view of the voxel grid in an HTML file.

 ## Saving Results